 The single layer PCB fits without problems inside the big pedal enclosure using through-hole components.

 The frequency response is characterized by a resonant peak centered in 750 Hz (with the variable resistor VR1 at mid position).
 The peak sweeps up and down from 450 Hz to 1.6 KHz.
 The selected frequencies are amplified up to 18dB while the surrounding ones are attenuated:

 The circuit of these 2 pedals is pretty similar; the Dunlop design includes the Input Buffer to preserve the signal integrity but the price (Dunlop slightly cheaper), quality construction and sound are really similar.
-People often decides between the two of them because of the look
+Players often decide between the two of them just on the looks.